What Children Actually Absorb From Screen Time (And What You Can Do About It)

 Rapid Cuts and the Attention Economy

 The average children's YouTube video changes camera angles or scenes every 2-3 seconds.
-Cocomelon — the most-watched children's channel in history — averages a cut every 1.5 seconds.
+CoComelon — the most-watched children's channel in history — averages a cut every 1.5 seconds.
 This isn't accidental.
 It's engineered.

 What Based Story Time Does Differently

-Based Story Time episodes run 14-23 minutes with a deliberate visual pace.
+Each episode runs 14 to 23 minutes with a deliberate visual pace.
 The art is hand-directed watercolor.
 The music is classical.
 The narration gives a child time to process, to imagine, to feel.

 This isn't a production limitation.
 It's a production decision.